Freddie Sweetan

-Freddie Prosser (July 25, 1937 - July 26, 1974) was a Canadian professional wrestler, better known by his ring name, Freddie Sweetan.
+Frederick "Freddie" Prosser (November 5, 1937 - July 26, 1974) was a Canadian professional wrestler, better known by his ring name, Freddie Sweetan.
 He competed in certain North American regional promotions including the National Wrestling Alliance as well as Grand Prix Wrestling, Maple Leaf Wrestling and Stampede Wrestling during the 1960s and 1970s, most notably teaming with Paul Peller as the masked tag team The Butchers.

 Professional wrestling career

 Early career

-Born in Shenstone, a small village in Albert County, New Brunswick, Prosser met 7-year veteran Paul Peller who persuaded him to enter professional wrestling.
-Training under Emile Dupree in Shediac, he eventually made his debut in 1968 teaming with Peller in Stu Hart's Stampede Wrestling as The Butchers.
+Born in Petitcodiac, a small village in Westmorland County, New Brunswick, but his family moved to Shenstone, New Brunswick, when he was a child.

+Prosser met 7-year veteran, Canadian wrestler Paul Peller, who persuaded him to enter professional wrestling.
+Training under Emile Dupree in Shediac, Prosser eventually made his debut in 1968 teaming with Peller in Stu Hart's Stampede Wrestling as The Butchers.
 During their time in the promotion, they proved a popular tag team headlining sold out events in Calgary and Edmonton four weeks straight, which included matches against football player Bob Luce and Emile Dupre.

-The following year, he and Peller joined Dupre, Leo Burke and others to tour the Maritimes with Grand Prix Wrestling during the summer before returning to Calgary by the end of the year.
+The following year, he and Peller joined Dupre, Leo Burke and others to tour the Maritimes with Atlantic Grand Prix Wrestling during the summer before returning to Calgary by the end of the year.
 Wrestling under the name Freddie Sweetan, Prosser teamed with Stampede Wrestling veteran "Bruiser" Bob Sweetan and eventually won the Stampede Wrestling Tag Team Championship before losing the titles to Bud & Ray Osborne in Calgary, Alberta on April 18, 1969.
 He and Peller would later win the titles the following year.